Lazy Afternoon (Barbra Streisand album): Music and lyrics

 "Letters That Cross in the Mail" was the first song recorded for the album.
 Streisand claimed that the inspiration behind the track was "about love and the postal service".
-Santopietro wrote that Holmes' love for of "big band sound[s]" and "a full symphonic orchestra" is evident in the production.
+Santopietro wrote that Holmes' love of "big band sound[s]" and "a full symphonic orchestra" is evident in the production.
 Following her cover of "All in Love Is Fair" in 1974, seventh track "You and I" is Streisand's second cover of a Stevie Wonder song.
 Taken from his 1972 studio album Talking Book, she called the pop song "immediately [...] touch[ing]" and considered Wonder "brilliant" for his work on it.
 Written by Howard Dietz and Ralph Rainger, Streisand's cover of Libby Holman's "Moanin' Low" appears as the eighth song.
 In order to place focus on the lyrics during the song, the production contains "octave leaps" while Streisand "changes timbre frequently and quickly between loud and soft sections and high and low pitches".
-Ninth track "A Child Is Born" features a simple piano arrangement accompanied by Streisand's vocals; Columbia Records executive reacted to the track's new genre for the singer, stating, "You could put Barbra in front of a rock band or a symphony orchestra, she would still be Barbra Streisand, not compromising, not uncomfortable".
+Ninth track "A Child Is Born" features a simple piano arrangement accompanied by Streisand's vocals; Columbia Records' executive reacted to the track's new genre for the singer, stating, "You could put Barbra in front of a rock band or a symphony orchestra, she would still be Barbra Streisand, not compromising, not uncomfortable".
 "Widescreen", the album's closing track, was inspired by the singer's love of film; according to author Patrick E. Horrigan, it specifically explains "how the movies, dark and dreamlike, seduce us into believing that life can be fulfilling, then let us down as soon as we return to the light of day".
 It was also the last of four tracks written by Holmes and has a production consisting of "synthesized electronics".